All Episodes

 I'm sure they thought it would be smooth sailing.

-You have to know it, and you have to want it, because the chaos and the angst is part of the entire objective of taking the private sector, getting as much of it under the control of the federal government and Obama as possible.
+You have to know it and you have to want it because the chaos and the angst is part of the entire objective of taking the private sector, getting as much of it under the control of the federal government and Obama as possible.

-So while they got chaos, don't don't think that they didn't expect it and don't think they don't know how to manage it.
+So while they got chaos, don't think that they didn't expect it and don't think they don't know how to manage it.

 It's part and parcel of what they're doing.